Safety Laws in OhioPage Overview

-- Your child must be restrained in a federal approved safety seat or use a booster until he is 8 years old, or is at least 4'9" tall.
+- Your child must be restrained in a federal approved safety seat or use a booster until he is 8 years old, or is at least 4 ft 9 in tall.

-Drivers and front-seat passengers must wear a selt belt, even if air bags are available.
+Drivers and front-seat passengers must wear a seat belt, even if air bags are available.
 Drivers can get hit with a $30 fine, and passengers with a $20 fine, for ignoring the rule.
 However, since disobeying the seat belt rule isn't considered to be a moving offense, no points will be applied to a driving record.

 All drivers younger than under 18 are banned from using cellphones while behind the wheel.
 And all drivers, regardless of age, are banned from texting.

 It's illegal to drive a motor vehicle wearing earphones, headsets, or earplugs in both ears.

 Anyone under 18 years old who is operating a moped must wear a helmet and protective eyewear.

 Motorcycle riders of all ages must wear protective eyewear.
 Motorcycle riders under under 18 year old must also wear a helmet.